-You must submit with your return a receipt of the total rent paid and indicate in a schedule the address or location of the property and social security number of the person to whom the payment was made.
+You must keep for your records a receipt of the total rent paid, and a schedule indicating the address or location of the property and social security number of the person to whom the payment was made.

 Line 5 - Enter the amount of property taxes paid on the property owned by you that constitutes your principal residence.
 This deduction is allowable to a participant partner of a housing cooperative association.